John O'Sullivan (columnist)

 John O'Sullivan, CBE (born 25 April 1942) is a British conservative political commentator and journalist.
 From 1987 to 1988, he was a senior policy writer and speechwriter in 10 Downing Street for Margaret Thatcher when she was British prime minister and remained close to her up to her death.

-O'Sullivan served from 2008–2012 as vice-president and executive editor of Radio Free Europe/Radio Liberty.
+O'Sullivan served as vice president and executive editor of Radio Free Europe/Radio Liberty from 2008 to 2012.
 He was editor of the Australian monthly magazine Quadrant from 2015 to 2017.